Skip to content

 • do not contain unsaturated compounds.

-Toluene and xylenes – where are they applied?
+Toluene and xylenes – in which applications are they used?

 Solvents of different chemical origins are important basic materials, for example for